 The Alpine Club, the world’s first mountaineering club, was founded in 1857.
 For over 150 years, members have been at the leading edge of worldwide mountaineering development and exploration.

 With membership, experienced and aspiring alpinists benefit from a varied meets programme, regional lectures with notable guest speakers, reduced rates at many alpine huts, opportunity to apply for grants to support expeditions, significant discounts at many UK retailers, extensive networking contacts, access to the AC Library and maps - and more!Join Us

-No need to restrict yourself to the weekend; the organizers will be there from at least Thursday night (14th) till Monday night (18th), and will bring a big family tent to use as a communal eating and meeting area.
+The organisers will bring a big family tent to use as a communal eating and meeting area.
 Pembroke North offers a huge selection of quality climbs in all grades, and remember that it is a little less than one hour's drive to the car parks of St Govans and Stack Rocks above the more populated South Pembroke white stuff.